even4void/aliquote/content/post/lisp-consing.md

 9. Abstract common patterns with a new function.
 10. Build functions to collect more than one value at a time.

-Rules 1 and 4 mostly ressemble safe guards we would use in any programming language, and the other rules also apply even in imperative languages.
+Rules 1 and 4 mostly resemble safe guards we would use in any programming language, and the other rules also apply even in imperative languages.
 However, in this post I am only interested in rule 2: using `cons` to build list.
 LISP stands for LISt Processing, right?
 And indeed, lists and sequences are the most useful data structures in Lisp or Scheme dialects, inasmuch as we don't need vectors.
 A cons cell is just a record holding two values, much like a pair as in `(1 .
 2)`.
 Note that it is different from `(list 1 2)`, which in fact is composed of two cons cells, where the first cons cell contains 1 and a pointer to the second cons cell (same for the second cons, except that it includes `nil` to signal the end of the list).
 So, to add an element in front of a list, you will just be consing it as in the following example:

 ```lisp
 (cons 1 (list 2 3 4))